Australian Association for Adolescent Health

 This Conference will motivate, educate and showcase research, innovative programs and practical resources via an extensive and comprehensive program including keynotes, proffered paper and poster sessions, workshops and networking.

 This year the Australian Association for Adolescent Health has partnered with the Australian & New Zealand Mental Health Association to deliver the 2018 Youth Health Conference.

-#OwningFutureChange will focus on the responsibility we all have to finding solutions to health inequities between young people and the general population, and between different populations of young people themselves.
+#OwningFutureChange will focus on the responsibility we all have to finding solutions to health inequities affecting different groups of young people, and between the youth population and younger and older populations.
 Whether at local, state or national levels or globally, we can all play a role to bring about change, now and in the future.

 Youth Health Conference 2018 Organising Committee